AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

 * :samp:`--uninstall`

   Uninstall mode, files installed for a given project or install name will be removed.
 A check is done that no manual changes have been applied to the files before removing.
 Deletion of the files can be forced in this case by using the :samp:`-f` option.
+Note that the paramater in this case is not the project name but the install name which corresponds to the manifest file.

 * :samp:`--list`